-ISEM 3006 DATA MANAGEMENT IN BUSINESS (3, 3, 0)
+DATA MANAGEMENT IN BUSINESS (3, 3, 0)

-Prerequisite: ISEM 2005 Management Information Systems or ACCT 2007 Accounting Information Systems systems (DBMS), the principal and process of developing database applications using structured query language (SQL) in business operations, as well as the management of database environments.
+ISEM 2005 Management Information Systems

+This course aims to introduce students with different types database management systems (DBMS), the principal and process of developing database applications using structured query language (SQL) in business operations, as well as the management of database environments.
 The course focuses on the fundamentals of data management in organisations, and establishment of concepts and implementation methods for DBMS applications.